-Product Warranty
+Product Warrantv

-- 1. obtain authorization from the owner (for example, your lessor) to have IBM or your reseller service a Machine that you do not - 2. where applicable, before service is provided - a) follow the problem determination, problem analysis, and service request procedures that IBM or your reseller provide,
+- 1. obtain authorization from the owner (for example, your lessor) to have IBM or your reseller service a Machine that you do not own. - 2. where applicable, before service is provided - a) follow the problem determination, problem analysis, and service request procedures that IBM or your reseller provide.

-- b) secure all programs, data, and funds contained in a Machine, c) inform IBM or your reseller of changes in a Machine's location, and - d) for a Machine with exchange service, remove all features, parts, options, alterations, and attachments not under warranty service.
+- a) follow the problem determination, problem analysis, and service to b) secure all programs, data, and funds contained in a Machine, c) inform IBM or your reseller of changes in a Machine's location, and - d) for a Machine with exchange service, remove all features, parts, options, alterations, and attachments not under warranty service.
 Also, the Machine must be free of any legal obligations or restrictions that prevent its exchange; and - 3. be responsible for loss of, or damage to, a Machine in transit when you are responsible for the transportation charges.